-Receiving a brand-new PC is exciting!
-But if you start using it right away, you might later think, “I should have set this up…” This article walks you through the essential initial settings and preparations you should make immediately after buying a Windows PC — in order.
+Getting a brand-new PC is exciting!
+But if you jump in and start using it right away, you may later think, “I wish I had set that up first…” This article walks you through the essential first-time settings and preparations you should complete right after buying a Windows PC — in a simple step-by-step order.

 Basic Settings & Handy Preparations

-1. Initial Setup (Create or Log in to a Microsoft Account)
+1. Initial Setup (Sign In with or Create a Microsoft Account)

-When you power on the PC for the first time, you’ll see the Windows initial setup screen.
+When you power on the PC for the first time, you’ll see the Windows out-of-box setup screen.

-Follow the on-screen instructions to sign in with or create a Microsoft account.
+Follow the on-screen instructions to sign in with your existing Microsoft account, or create a new one if you don’t have one yet.

 Why this matters